 \begin{sex} Let $R = k[x^2, xy,xz,y^2,z^2]$; note that the integral closure $\overline{R}$ of $R$ is the Veronese subring $k[x,y,z]^{(2)}$ of the polynomial ring $k[x,y,z]$ under the standard grading.

 In \cite[Theorem B]{MP22}, the latter two authors of this paper showed that the pure insperability of the normalization map $\iota: R\rightarrow \overline{R}$ depends on the characteristic $p$ of $k$.
 In particular, $\iota$ is purely inseparable if and only if $p=2$.
 Further, if $p=2$, then the pure inseparability index of $\iota$ is $1$.
-Thus, by \Cref{cor: f-nilp affine semigroup ring}, $R$ is $F$-nilpotent if and only if $p=2$, and in this case, for all ideals $I$ of $R$, $x \in I^*$ if and only if $x^p \in I^{\fbp{p}}$.
+Thus, by \Cref{cor: f-nilp affine semigroup ring}, $R$ is $F$-nilpotent if and only if $p=2$, and in this case, for any ideal $I$ of $R$, we have $x \in I^*$ if and only if $x^p \in I^{\fbp{p}}$.